Gluwewen/myBlog/content/posts/retour-swiss-it-forum-2024/index.en.md

 ---
 title: "Feedback on Swiss IT Forum(s) 2024"
-summary: "Feedback on the Digital Responsibility conferences I attended at Swiss IT forum(s) 2024, held on 26 and 27 September at Palexpo (Geneva)"
+summary: "Feedback on the sustainable IT conferences I attended at Swiss IT forum(s) 2024, held on 26 and 27 September at Palexpo (Geneva)"
 description: "The Swiss IT forum(s) 2024 was held on 26 and 27 September at Palexpo (Geneva).
 It's a major event in Geneva where companies come to present their business and IT solutions, and this year the digital transition and AI were the subjects in the spotlight.
 In this article, I'm going to share with you some of the conferences I had the pleasure of attending."
 categories: ["posts"]
 tags: [sustainableIT, GreenIT, resilio, mikujy, Digital collage, Artificial Intelligence, Ethic By Design]